josecarlosgt/bootsrap/README.md

 # Tutorial: Customizing a Bootstrap Template

 This tutorial consists of customizing a Bootstrap template.
-You will practice your skills for:
+You will practice your skills on:

 - Choosing and elaborating on the topic for a webpage
 - Creating content for a webpage